-This refinancing also meant that Uni-Tankers is once again wholly owned by the Group, after a transitioning period in which Danske Bank was a co-owner.
+This refinancing also meant that Uni-Tankers is once again wholly owned by USTC, after a transitioning period in which Danske Bank was a co-owner.

 The structural imbalance in Uni-Tankers' core markets now seems to be decreasing, as the supply of newbuild tonnage is limited.
-Trading conditions in the worldwide freight market also improved gradually during the last quarter of the 2018/19 financial year, and Uni-Tankers expects market conditions for transport of chemicals and oil products to improve further during the 2019/20 financial year.
+Trading conditions in the worldwide freight market also improved gradually during the last quarter of the 2018/19 financial year, and Uni-Tankers expects market